dennisrazumovsky/precizer/README.md

 **precizer** is a CLI application designed to verify the integrity of files after synchronization.
 The program recursively traverses directories and creates a database of files and their checksums, followed by a quick comparison.

 **precizer** specializes in managing vast file systems.
 The program identifies synchronization errors by cross-referencing data and checksums from various sources.
-Or it can be used to crawling historical changes by comparing databases from the same sources over different times.
+Alternatively, it can be used to crawl historical changes by comparing databases from the same sources over different times.

 ## SIMPLE EXAMPLE